amanzholov8/atak-ui/README.md

 - It was hard for her to remember all the movements at once and keep it all just in her head since she didn’t use any notes for keeping track of movements

 ![alt text](https://github.com/AnuarTB/atak-ui/blob/master/Picture5.PNG)

+Figure 5.
+The rabbit looking at different choreography from Youtube to learn about the dance moves she can use in her dance.

 ## Needs
 ---